-Summary:

-Shelburne Farms is a nonprofit organization educating for a sustainable future.
-Located on the shores of Lake Champlain in Shelburne, Vermont, its 1,400-acre working farm and forest serves as a campus for learning and a living classroom.
-The Farm collaborates with educators, schools, and other partners to advance education for sustainability in Vermont, nationally, and internationally.
-Shelburne Farms plays a leadership role in professional development programs for educators through the National Farm to School Network, Vermont Farm to School Network, Vermont Food Education Every Day (VT FEED), and the Farm-Based Education Network.
-Shelburne Farms serves more than 150,000 program participants and visitors annually on-site alone.
-The nonprofit is supported by the charitable contributions, as well as its program-support enterprises, which include a grass-based dairy and award-winning farmstead cheesemaking operation, an organic market garden, maple sugaring and sustainable lumber production, special events, and an internationally recognized seasonal inn and farm-to-table restaurant.
+Summary: Shelburne Farms is a nonprofit organization educating for a sustainable future.
+The Farm collaborates with educators, schools, and other partners to advance Education for Sustainability in Vermont and internationally.
+Shelburne Farms is a leader in professional learning for educators through innovative programs and partnerships, including the Sustainable Schools Project, a Forest for Every Classroom and a Watershed for Every Classroom.
+In addition, the Farm provides leadership in the National Farm to School Network, Vermont Farm to School Network, Vermont Farm to School Network, Vermont Food Education Every Day (VT FEED), and the Farm-Based Education Network.
+The nonprofit is supported by charitable contributions, as well as its program-support enterprises, which include a grass-based dairy and award-winning farmstead cheesemaking operation, an organic market garden, maple sugaring and sustainable lumber production, special events, and internationally recognized inn and farm-to-table restaurant.
+Based on the shores of Lake Champlain in Shelburne, Vermont, Shelburne Farms' campus for learning is a 1,400-acre working landscape and National Historic Landmark.
+Shelburne Farms serves 150,000 program participants and other visitors annually on-site alone.